Film Muscians Secondary Markets Fund

 How does Film Muscians Secondary Markets Fund spend its money?

 Film Muscians Secondary Markets Fund directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 1%.
+This exceeds the 65% industry benchmark.

 Are donations to Film Muscians Secondary Markets Fund tax-deductible?